KxSystems/docs/docs/ml/toolkit/fresh.md

 Modifications to the file `hyperparameters.json` within the FRESH folder allows fine tuning of the number and variety of calculations to be made.
 Users can create their own features by defining a function within the `.ml.fresh.feat` namespace within `feat.q` and, if necessary, providing relevant hyperparameters in `.ml.fresh.params`.

-!!! warning "Change from version 0.1"

-	The operating principal of this function has changed relative to that in versions `0.1.x`.
-In the previous version parameter #4 was a dictionary denoting the functions to be applied to the table.
-This worked well for producing features from functions that only took the data as input (using `.ml.fresh.getsingleinputfeatures`).

-    To account for multi-parameter functions the structure outlined above has been used as it provides more versatility to function application.

 ## Feature significance